ssarwa/multitiered-app-on-azure/README.md

 ## Overview

-This article demonstrates a multi-tiered application to Azure Kubernetes Service deployment with Managed Azure Services and workflow automation.
+This blog demonstrates a multi-tier application deployment on to Azure Kubernetes Service along with several other Azure managed services such as Azure Database for MySQL, Azure Functions, etc.

-Note that the below features are still in preview so it is NOT recommended for production workloads yet!!
+Note: There may be few features that are used in this blog such as Azure Active Directory Pod Identity are still in preview, these features are not recommended for production deployment.

 ## Architecture